-Marvelous granite outcrops meet the crashing waves at Halibut Point State Park.
+Marvelous granite outcrops meet the crashing waves at Halibut Point State Park in Rockport on the North Shore in Massachusetts.
 Over centuries, water washing over these rocky shores has carved out tide pools that are now teeming with marine life.

 For something completely different, tour the granite quarry.
 Alternatively, climb the World War 2 fire tower for panoramic views to New Hampshire and Maine on a clear day.